-Our management team, including the Head of Risk Management and Chief Legal Officer, is responsible for assessing and managing our material risks from cybersecurity threats.
-The team has primary responsibility for our overall cybersecurity risk management program and supervises both our internal cybersecurity personnel and our retained external cybersecurity consultants.
+Our Certain members of our management team, including the Head of Risk Management and Chief Legal Officer, is our General Counsel, are responsible for assessing and managing our material risks from cybersecurity threats.
+The team has These individuals have primary responsibility for our overall cybersecurity risk management program and supervises both our internal cybersecurity personnel and our retained external cybersecurity consultants.